-The Klotz Student Health Center (SHC) is dedicated to providing the highest-quality healthcare to CSUN students and to the University Community.
-SHC services and educational programs are designed to help students maintain and improve their health and wellness so they can better achieve their academic and professional goals.
+The Klotz Student Health Center (SHC) is dedicated to providing the highest-quality healthcare to CSUN students.
+SHC services and educational programs are designed to help students maintain and improve their health and wellness, so they can better achieve their academic and professional goals.

 All SHC services are provided to currently matriculated students at little or no cost.
 Basic primary care provided by nurses, physicians and nurse practitioners is free.
-X-rays, lab tests performed in the SHC laboratory, health education, men’s and women’s specialists, nutrition counseling and sports medicine are also offered for free.
-For a nominal charge, the SHC provides acupuncture, chiropractic, dentistry, dermatology, specialty gynecology, massage therapy, optometry, physical therapy, and travel and immunization services, as well as a full-service pharmacy for prescription and over-the-counter medications.
+X-rays, lab tests performed in the SHC laboratory, health education, sexual health exams, nutrition counseling and sports medicine are also offered for free.
+For a nominal charge, the SHC provides acupuncture, chiropractic, dentistry, specialty gynecology, optometry, physical therapy, and travel and immunization services, as well as a full-service pharmacy for prescription and over-the-counter medications.

 Treatment of Minors: CSUN students under the age of 18 must have a signed Consent for Medical Treatment of Minors prior to receipt of services.
 This form can be obtained at the Klotz Student Health Center or from the website.
 This requirement does not apply to emancipated minors who can document their status.

 After-Hours Nurse Triage: After hours, evenings, weekends and University holidays, a free telephone nurse service (Fonemed), which is contracted by the Klotz Student Health Center, can answer medical questions or direct currently enrolled students to open healthcare resources at their own cost.
 (This service cannot make or cancel appointments with the Student Health Center, review immunization requirements, clear registration holds or address any nonmedical questions, such as CSUN academic policies and procedures.)
 To reach Fonemed, call (877) 678-3999.

 The Klotz Student Health Center does not have an emergency room.